Hercules (Marvel Comics): 1980s

 Hercules reappears during the "Celestial saga", joining an invasion force comprising Olympian gods and other allies that storms the realm of Olympia (occupied by the Eternals).
 After a cameo appearance with the Avengers, Hercules reappears and aids the heroes of Earth against an invasion of New York City by the legions of the fire demon Surtur.
-Hercules rejoins the Avengers and aids the team against threats such as Maelstrom; the Blood Brothers; the android Vision when malfunctioning; Terminus; the space pirate Nebula and the villains Kang the Conqueror and Immortus.
+Hercules rejoins the Avengers and aids the team against threats such as Maelstrom; the Blood Brothers; the android Vision when malfunctioning; Terminus; the space pirate Nebula; and the villains Kang the Conqueror and Immortus.

-During the "Avengers Under Siege" storyline, Baron Helmut Zemo assembles an army of supervillains to form the fourth version of the Masters of Evil.
+During the "Avengers Under Siege" storyline, Helmut Zemo assembles an army of supervillains to form the fourth version of the Masters of Evil.
 Courtesy of a paid pawn, Hercules is drugged at a bar in order to incapacitate him.
 Hercules, however, manages to return to Avengers Mansion and singlehandedly engages the Masters of Evil, being eventually beaten unconscious by Goliath, Mister Hyde, and the Wrecking Crew.
 Although the Masters of Evil are defeated, Hercules remains in a coma as a result of his injuries.
 The next storyline, titled, "Assault On Olympus" deals with the consequences of Hercules's injuries, as he is taken from the hospital by fellow Olympian Hermes and returned to Olympus.
 The Avengers eventually pursue - also aided by sometime member Namor the Sub-Mariner who is kidnapped by Greek god Neptune - and discover they are being blamed by Zeus for Hercules's condition, as Hercules mentioned them in his coma.
 As the Avengers battle several of the gods and Zeus himself, the Titan Prometheus restores Hercules to full health using part of his life force, Doctor Druid uses his powers to restore Hercules's sanity, and Zeus accidentally attacks Hercules, after which he stops the fight.
 He hears from his son that the Avengers are not at fault.
 After that Zeus decides to ban the Olympians from Earth.

 During the "Evolutionary War" storyline, Hercules defeats a misguided High Evolutionary by mutating "beyond godhood".
-Hercules eventually returns to his normal form and aids Thor against villains such as the Mongoose and Doctor Doom.
+Hercules eventually returns to his normal form and aids Thor against villains such as Mongoose and Doctor Doom.
 After Hercules stars in a Hollywood film of dubious quality as a fictionalized version of himself, Zeus punishes him for this "travesty" by sending him on a mission to restore the lost faith of Magma, an active worshiper of the Greek gods.
 Hercules's demonstrations of strength and heroism fail to convince Magma that he is the real Greek god, and Zeus ignores his pleas to show her Olympus.
 However, she comes to believe Hercules after witnessing his eloquent reaction to a mortal's death.